Riansyah08/DibimbingProject/README.md

 **1. Download the dataset**
   Grab the dataset student_scores.csv and place it in the same directory as the notebook.
 **2. Open the Notebook**
-  Launch student_score_regression.ipynb in Jupyter or Google Colab.
+  Launch AIML_Assignment.ipynb in Jupyter or Google Colab.
 **3. Run All Cells**
   The notebook is fully documented and ready to run.
 Follow each section to understand the ML process.
 <br>